 Follow generations of black people.
 It starts with two sisters in Africa and ends with the US today.

 Heart-breaking stories on how people of color in the US, including kids, are treated in a nonhuman way.

 An historic account on how the current system is a prolongation of the earlier system of legal discrimination.
 Detailed and eye-opening.

 As a white person, it is easy to feel offended, guilty or angry when someone claims your words or actions are tainted by bias, prejudice or even racism.
 In this book, we learn why and how to avoid it so that ultimately, we can shift focus back to what matters.

 Passing - Nella Larsen

-Some black people had very light skinned and to have better lives, left their families and passed on to the white side.
+NYC, late 20s.
+Some black people had very light skin and hoping for a better life, left their families and tried to pass as white.
 This story makes you understand the sacrifices and risks they took.

 The Ferguson Report - US Department of Justice, Civil Rights Division

 The DoJ's report on the investigation of the Ferguson Police Department.
 Ferguson became a symbol of police brutality after the shooting of Michael Brown, an unarmed young Black man.
 An official report might sound dreadful to read but it is the opposite.